Qchains/q/design/README.md

 };
 ```

-There remains one safty issue, though.
+There remains one safety issue, though.
 Given that any object that implements
 "then" is treated as a promise, anyone who calls "then" directly is at risk
 of surprise.